AshishNishad9801/CodeOn/README.md

 5. Run `npm run build`

-6. To start the server, run `nodemon server.js` in the project's root directory (By default it runs on localhost:5000)
+6. To start the server, run `npm run dev` in the project's root directory (By default it runs on localhost:5000)